IRL-CT/Developing-and-Designing-Interactive-Devices/FinalProject.md

 Using the tools and techniques you learned in this class, design, prototype and test an interactive device.

-Project plan - November 14
+Project plan - November 11

-Peer feedback on Project plans: November 21
+Peer feedback on Project plans: November 21 & 24

-Functional check-off - November 28 & 30
+Functional check-off - December 1 & 3

-Final Project Presentations - December 12
+Final Project Presentations - December 8

 Write-up and documentation due - December 15

 ## Objective

-The goal of this final project is for you to have a fully functioning and well-designed interactive device of your own design.
+The goal of this final project is for you to have a functioning and well-designed interactive device of your own design.

 ## Description
 Your project is to design and build an interactive device to suit a specific application of your choosing, and *test the interaction with people*.